ian-yang-02/ian-yang-02.github.io/_pages/about.md

 Hello!
 I recently completed my undergraduate degree in computer science at Georgia Tech.
 I also dabble in mathematics, philosophy, and linguistics.

-Broadly, I'm interested in understanding the sociocultural implications of language technologies and how to minimize non-normative behaviors in intelligent agents.
+Broadly, I'm interested in <strong>socially-aware natural language processing</strong>.
+I hope to understand the sociocultural implications of language technologies and how to minimize non-normative behaviors in intelligent agents.

 My current research at Georgia Tech is in NLP techniques applied to the [value alignment](https://en.wikipedia.org/wiki/AI_alignment) problem, advised by [Mark Riedl](http://eilab.gatech.edu/mark-riedl.html).

 I'm also a research assistant at Carnegie Mellon University, advised by [Norman Sadeh](https://www.normsadeh.org/).
 At CMU I'm interested in NLP applied to data security and [privacy](https://usableprivacy.org/).

 Most recently, I have been collaborating with [Mingyi Hong](https://people.ece.umn.edu/~mhong/mingyi.html) and [Dongyeop Kang](https://dykang.github.io/) at the University of Minnesota.
-At UMN I am working on dense reward shaping for RLHF alignment tasks.
+At UMN I am working on interpretability reward shaping for RLHF alignment tasks.

-Previously, I was a research assistant at The Ohio State University (advised by [Dong Xuan](https://scholar.google.com/citations?hl=en&user=11NcM2EAAAAJ&view_op=list_works&sortby=pubdate)), and a Full-Stack Software Engineering Intern at [FlightBridge](https://flightbridge.com/).
+Previously, I was a research assistant at The Ohio State University (advised by [Dong Xuan](https://scholar.google.com/citations?hl=en&user=11NcM2EAAAAJ&view_op=list_works&sortby=pubdate)) where I worked on automatic speech recognition (ASR), and a Full-Stack Software Engineering Intern at [FlightBridge](https://flightbridge.com/).